GhostZman/PythonWeek1/Local_Code_Setup.md

 2. Navigate to the "Source Control" tab by clicking on it on the left side of the screen, or by pressing *Ctrl (or Cmd)* + *Shift* + *G*.
 3. You need to create a commit message which says what you changed since your last commit.
 4. Click the commit button.
+5. Click "Sync Changes" to upload your changes to GitHub.

+Whenever you switch computers, or switch between VSCode and Codespaces, you will need to pull your changes to start working on them again.
+This must be done when switching from VSCode *to* Codespaces **<u>AND</u>** from Codespaces *to* VSCode.

+1. Go to "Source Control".
+2. Click on the 3 dots that appear when you hover over the sources dropdown at the top of the Source Control tab.
+3. Click "Pull".